marcoalopez/IDEAproject/IDEA_project.md

 Ben Ismail W, Tommasi A, Lopez-Sanchez MA, Barou F, Rutter EH, Demouchy S. Deformation of upper mantle rocks with contrasting initial fabrics in axial extension. _Tectonophysics_ **815**: 228916 https://doi.org/10.1016/j.tecto.2021.228916 [Preprint here](http://arxiv.org/abs/2101.03362)

 > **Relevance:** We deformed a set of natural upper mantle rocks in a HT-HP deformation device up to 50% in axial extension.
-We show that grain size variations representative of those observed in natural peridotites can lead to significantly different microstructure evolutions and mechanical behaviours (softening vs. hardening) and propose a hypothesis as to why this occurs
+We show that grain size variations representative of those observed in natural peridotites can lead to significantly different microstructure evolutions and mechanical behaviours (softening vs. hardening) and propose a hypothesis as to why this occurs.

 Lopez-Sanchez MA (2020) Which average, how many grains, and how to estimate robust confidence intervals in unimodal grain size populations. _Journal of Structural Geology_ **135**:104042 https://doi.org/10.1016/j.jsg.2020.104042